jfm15/ContourHuggingHeatmaps/README.md

         └── 400.bmp
 ````

-If you publish work using this dataset you must cite:
+Note that if you publish work using this dataset you must cite:
 ````
 @article{wang2016benchmark,
   title={A benchmark for comparison of dental radiography analysis algorithms},